Frederick Pethick-Lawrence, 1st Baron Pethick-Lawrence

-Frederick William Pethick-Lawrence, 1st Baron Pethick-Lawrence, PC (né Lawrence; 28 December 1871 - 10 September 1961) was a British Labour politician who campaigned for women's suffrage.
+Frederick William Pethick-Lawrence, 1st Baron Pethick-Lawrence (né Lawrence; 28 December 1871 - 10 September 1961) was a British Labour politician who campaigned for women's suffrage.

 Background and education

 Born in London as Frederick William Lawrence, he was the son of wealthy Unitarians who were members of the Liberal Party.
 Three of his father's brothers, William, James, and Edwin, were politically active in various roles, including as Lord Mayor of London and as members of parliament.
 Frederick was educated at Wixenford, Eton, and Trinity College, Cambridge, where he was a member of Cambridge University Liberal Club.
-He then became a barrister.
+He gained a B.A. with first class honours in mathematics and physics.
+In 1896 he published the paper "Factorisation of numbers": this contained probably the first published description of an automated, mechanical prime sieve, and was to inspire the construction of the first such machine by 1919.
+In 1897 he was made a fellow of Trinity College, but he gave up his fellowship in 1903 and then went on a world tour.
+After returning to England he became a barrister.